CHORE: Contact, Human and Object REconstruction from a single RGB image: Limitations and Future Work

 \section{Limitations and Future Work}

-We introduced CHORE, the first learning based model for single image 3D reconstruction of humans, objects and contacts.
-Although this is a very promising first step, there are some limitations in our current work.
+We introduced the first learning based method to reconstruct 3D human and object from images.
+Although the results are promising, there are some limitations.
 For instance, we assume known object template for the objects shown in the images.
-Future directions can remove this assumption by selecting template from 3D CAD database or reconstructing shape directly from image.
-Non-rigid deformation, multiple objects, multi-person interaction with objects are exciting avenues for future research.
+Future works can remove this assumption by selecting template from 3D CAD database or reconstructing shape directly from image.
+Non-rigid deformation, multiple objects, multi-person interactions are exciting avenues for future research.
+Please also refer to supplementary for discussions of failure cases.